vladapetre/workshops/docs/clean-architecture/index.md

 In this workshop, you will:

-- Learn the fundamentals of Clean Architecture and why it matters
+- Learn the fundamentals of Clean Architecture and its importance
-- Explore the SOLID principles and how they apply at both code and architectural levels
+- Explore the SOLID principles at both code and architectural levels
 - Understand component cohesion and coupling for scalable modular design
-- Examine key architectural patterns and when to use them
+- Examine key architectural patterns and their practical applications
-- Gain practical tips for applying these concepts in real-world projects
+- Gain actionable tips for applying these concepts in real-world projects

 ---